kdm9/2016-bodega-gbs/text/KDM_GBS-background-workflow.rst

 share of imperfections.
 Throughout this section, keep in mind that GBS is not designed as an absolute method able to definitively determine relatedness.
 Rather GBS is a cheap, reliable estimate of relatedness.
 For many, if not most, applications in population genetics, this is more than sufficient.
-The power of GBS far exceeds "traditional" methods like SSR or microsatelite markers.
-[MRC: citations needed :-)]

 Technical batch effects
 -----------------------